Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 A Quick Note About Manual Transmission Vehicles

 Not every vehicle has an automatic transmission.
-For those with a manual transmission, a similar device is used to disable them from starting, unless the clutch pedal is depressed.
+For those with manual transmissions, a similar device (a clutch safety switch) is used to disable them from starting unless the clutch pedal is depressed.

-In such cases, it’s probably best to leave this repair for a mechanic, especially if you’re unfamiliar with vehicle electronics, don’t have a good number of tools at your disposal, or usually just perform simple maintenance tasks such as oil changes and headlight bulb replacements.
+Repairs for this type of switch are tricky and best left to a trusted mechanic, especially if you’re unfamiliar with vehicle electronics, don’t have a good number of tools at your disposal, or usually just perform simple maintenance tasks such as oil changes and headlight bulb replacements.

 Though often overlooked, whether because people falsely assume it’s a minor issue or because of ignorance, the neutral safety switch does a great deal to protect you and your car from injury and damage.